redhuntlabs/antisquat/readme.md

 Here, the tool appears to have captured a test phishing site for amazon.com.
 Similar domains that may be available for sale can be captured in this way and any contact information from the site may be extracted.

+If you'd like to know more about the tool, make sure to check out our <a href="https://redhuntlabs.com/blog/introducing-bucketloot-an-automated-cloud-bucket-inspector/">blog</a>.

 Acknowledgements
 <ul type="disc">
 <li><a href="https://www.blackhat.com/us-23/arsenal/schedule/#bucketloot---an-automated-s-bucket-inspector-33536">Black Hat USA 2023 [Arsenal]</a></li>